MatiasG19/linux-app-to-grid/README.md

 ## Getting started

+1. Make AppToGrid executable `chmod +x ./AppToGrid.sh`.

-Enter `sudo ./AppToGrid.sh` into the terminal and follow the prompts.
+2. Start AppToGrid `sudo ./AppToGrid.sh` and follow the prompts.

-> Always enter the full application name and extension when the source application path is prompted, e.g. `/path/to/myApp.AppImage`
+> Always enter the full path, application name and extension when the source application path is prompted, e.g. `/path/to/myApp.AppImage`